mdeheij/kreditor/README.md

   <a href="./LICENSE">Licensing</a>
 </p>

+> _Kreditor, Creditor, Crediteur, кредитор:
+a person or company to whom money is owed._

 The goal of this project is to develop a flexible expense management and splitting application.
 This repository currently contains an API server built using Spring (REST) and Java.

 **This project is under active development.
 Current API specification is very likely to change.**